Cookizz/AlertDialog-Fast-Styling-for-Android/README.md

 # AlertDialog-Fast-Styling
-Some parts of `android.support.v7.AlertDialog` can be styled very easily.
-It is stupid to recreate a custom layout.
+Some visual parts of `android.support.v7.AlertDialog` can be styled by inheriting its base theme instead of customizing new layouts, which is considered clumsy.
+Modifying these visual parts still agrees with Material Design.

 ## Requirement